stfc/cloud-docs/source/Octavia/IntroducingOctavia.rst

 **Pool:** A group of servers which are identified by their floating IP addresses.
 The size of the pool can be increased or decreased in response to traffic to the instances detected by the load balancer.

-These can be created through the command line, or as part of a Heat Stack such as a LAMP stack.
+These can be created through the web UI, command line, or as part of a Heat Stack such as a LAMP stack.

 Octavia CLI